SPThole/CoexistAI/README.docker.md

 ## CoexistAI — Docker Quickstart

 Short, step-by-step instructions for two ways to start CoexistAI.
-Pick either Method A (direct Docker Compose) or Method B (helper script).
+Pick either Method A (helper script) or Method B (direct Docker Compose).

 Prerequisites
-- Docker Engine and Docker Compose (v2) installed.
+- Docker Engine installed.

 Before you start (one-time)
 1. Open a terminal and change into the repository folder: